psyjulga/nd0191-c1-myreads/README.md

 It took me some time to really get it, but I stick with the process of learning, trying again, going through the logic again.
-React simplifies frontend development so much, and it was demanding and rewarding at the same time to build the my reads projects. 📖
+React simplifies frontend development so much, and it was demanding and rewarding at the same time to build the my reads project.
 ```

 ## Open the Library yourself 😉